Eve Arden: Death

 On November 12, 1990, Arden died at home at age 82.
-According to her death certificate, she died due to cardiac arrest and arteriosclerotic heart disease.
-She was cremated, with her ashes buried in the Westwood Village Memorial Park Cemetery, Westwood, Los Angeles, California.
+According to her death certificate, she died of cardiac arrest and arteriosclerotic heart disease.
+She is buried in the Westwood Village Memorial Park Cemetery, Westwood, Los Angeles, California.

 Legacy

 Arden published an autobiography, The Three Phases of Eve, in 1985.
 In addition to her Academy Award nomination, Arden has two stars on the Hollywood Walk of Fame: Radio and Television (see List of stars on the Hollywood Walk of Fame for addresses).
 She was inducted into the National Radio Hall of Fame in 1995.